naowalrahman/ufm/DEVLOG.md

 Worked on data functions (create and display file) for 35 minutes including debugging

 ### 2024-01-05 to 2024-01-07
-Created file manipulation functions (rename, delete, move)
+Created file manipulation functions (rename, delete, move) using stdio builtin functions

 ### 2024-01-08
+Modified data.h with functions required for file manipulation.